 Herrera mapped the locations of more than 2,000 forestry activities in Mt.
-Hood National Forest, and approximately 230 forestry activities in public and private forest land in the Clackamas River watershed in 9 general categories: 1) thinning; 2) clear-cutting; 3) herbicideuse; 4) site preparation; 5) fertilization; 6) other harvest activities; 7) road construction; 8) fertilizer use; and 9) burning activities.
+Hood National Forest, and approximately 230 forestry activities in public and private forest land in the Clackamas River watershed in 9 general categories: 1) thinning; 2) clear-cutting; 3) herbicide use; 4) site preparation; 5) fertilization; 6) other harvest activities; 7) road construction; 8) fertilizer use; and

+9) burning activities.
 Herbicide application and road construction activities were specific to state and private forest land; fertilizer use and burning activities were specific to Mt.
 Hood National Forest.
-As shown in Table 3, the most prevalent forestry activities in the Mt.
+The most prevalent forestry activities in the Mt.
 Hood National Forest based on number of records listed in the USFS FACTS database are: 1) commercial thinning (Thinning risk analysis category); 2) salvage cuts (Other Harvest category); and Reforestation Needs and Certification (Other Activities category).
 The most prevalent forestry activities for other forest areas in the Clackamas River watershed are 1) partial cutting (Other Harvest risk analysis category); 2) clear cutting; and 3) road reconstruction.
 It is important to keep in mind that this is based on prevalence of activities, and not total acres of affected area.

 As shown in Figures 2 and 3, the overall risk analysis categories that appear to have the most significant numbers of "hot spots" in the Mt.
 Hood National Forest are thinning activities, fertilizer applications, and burning activities; for state and private forest land, they are road construction activities and clear-cutting.
 However, the risk analysis results for each forestry activity category are intended to assess geographic risk by category and are not intended to compare risk between groups of activities.
-This is due to the fact that the water quality impacts between activity categorie may not be directly comparable.
+This is due to the fact that the water quality impacts between activity categories may not be directly comparable.
 For example, the water quality impacts from fertilizer application are primarily from nitrogen and phosphorous runoff, while the primary impact from road construction is sedimentation.
 For this reason, Herrera did not produce maps of cumulative risk for all forestry activities in the Clackamas River watershed.
-Results of the risk analyses by activity category within Mt.
-Hood National Forest are shown in Figures 2A through 2G, and are shown in Figures 3A through 3G for state and private forest land activities.
+Results of the risk analyses by activity category are shown in Figures 2A through 2G.
 The most appropriate method for interpreting these results is to look at overall geographic trends rather than activity-level results due to the potential for data anomalies.

 This analysis effort was primarily intended to provide a baseline overview of forestry activities in the Clackamas River watershed on public and private forest land, and therefore mapped a very large number of forestry activities in several broad categories.
 Herrera recommends that this analysis be repeated in three to five years after the CRWP has completed pollutant load modeling or further water quality monitoring work, and that the GIS analysis focus on the subset of forestry activities and geographic "hot spots" that indicated as having the most significant impacts on source water quality.
-For example, rather than analyzing all forestry activities, the forestry activities non-point source risk analysis completed for the McKenzie River watershed by EWEB focused specifcally on the impact from forest chemical application rates to source water quality on private commercial timber land (Morgenstern 2006).